griffithlab/rnabio.org/_posts/0000-07-01-Log_into_AWS.md

 For the 2021 CBW course, remember to log into AWS Educate system: https://aws.amazon.com/education/awseducate/

-* Detailed instructions for launching an EC2 instance are provided at the end of these slides: [IntroductionToCloudComputing.pdf](https://github.com/griffithlab/rnabio.org/blob/master/assets/lectures/cbw/2021/full/CBW_2021_AWS.pdf)
+* Detailed instructions for logging into AWS and launching an EC2 instance are provided in these slides: [CBW_2021_AWS.pdf](https://github.com/griffithlab/rnabio.org/blob/master/assets/lectures/cbw/2021/full/CBW_2021_AWS.pdf)

 NOTE: for the CBW 2021 course, please follow the instructions in that presentation.
 The following is a conceptually very similar walk through with a few more details but is not exactly the same.
 YOU CAN SKIP TO THE NEXT SECTION FROM HERE.